ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 # Process
 ## Build, test, release, and deployment
 The chirp application is built, tested, released and deployed using three different GitHub Workflows.
 The build & test workflow is triggered by any pushes or pull requests to main.
-This ensures that any code pulled to main can be build and passes all tests.
+This ensures that any code pulled to main can be built and passes all tests.

 The release workflow builds, tests and then makes a release if previous build and tests passes and the push contains a tag on the form `v*.*.*`.
 The release contains a windows, linux and macOS version of the application.